Skip to main content

 tip

 The feature for providing feedback is not applicable in the context of navigation events.
-This implies that users will not have the option to provide feedback regarding their navigation experience.

 • New Tab: Induce the opening of a new browser tab.